ETCHED IN PAIN

 Finally, I realize the true questions that need to be asked.

-While I have been trying to strum up my own peace and fight off my own fears, Jesus has been waiting to hear my voice all along.
+While I have been trying to drum up my peace and fight off my fears, Jesus has been waiting to hear my voice all along.
 HE is the one who will bring peace to me.
-And so I lie back on my pillow once again, but now the words have changed as I voice my prayers to the Lord:
+So, I lie back on my pillow once again, but now the words have changed as I voice my prayers to the Lord: